lozzajp/fftc/README.md

 Also feel free to raise an issue to request features/views on the website side of things.

+# Things to add?

+- Ultimanias
+- Soundtracks

 # History

 This started off as a simple checklist for me to get through FF games and any spin offs.
 It then grew more as I added books and other media I was finding, then before long I wanted to "connect the dots" with them all, and produce some form of definitive list per game/series on what and how to consume the content, and differences between versions.